 Series of events commemorating the 150th anniversary of the Meiji Restoration are being held throughout Japan this year.
 The present Emperor plans to pass the throne to the current Crown Prince on 30 April 2019, ending the era name of Heisei which was proclaimed the day after the death of the Emperor Showa 30 years ago.
 With the 2020 Olympic and Paralympic Games in Tokyo approaching and international attention increasing, publications and exhibitions have been produced one after another, providing opportunities for Japanese people to reaffirm their identity.

-Against this backdrop, Swords of Kyoto-Master Craftmanship from an elegant culture, a large-scale special exhibition on Japanese swords held at Kyoto National Museum from 29 September until 25 November, provides abundant inspirations that help explore Japanese identity, closely links with their way of monoduzuri, or attitude of making things with belief that gods or a good dwell in ultimate things.
+Against this backdrop, Swords of Kyoto-Master Craftmanship from an elegant culture, a large-scale special exhibition on Japanese swords held at Kyoto National Museum from 29 September until 25 November, provides abundant inspirations that help explore Japanese identity, closely links with their way of monozukuri, or attitude of making things with belief that gods or a good dwell in ultimate things.

-Since Japanese swords were perfected with peculiar curved form about 1000 years ago, they have been through many changes throughout the history of the country with the transformation of the political and social systems.
+Since Japanese swords were perfected with peculiar curved form about 1000 years ago.
+They have been through many changes throughout the history of the country with the transformation of the political and social systems.
 They have been considered as a sacred treasure since ancient times.
-What swordsmiths craftsmen have achieved about Japanese swords as strong weapons are three points: they do not break, nor bend, and cut well.
+What swordsmiths craftsmen have achieved through Japanese swords as strong weapons are three points: they do not break, nor bend, and cut well.
 But the craftsmanship also transcended them as a piece of art with three points to appreciate: sugata (the shape), jigane (the steel patterns) and hamon (the temper patterns).
 In addition to their function as a weapon, people have worshipped their gleaming, beautiful forms for their sacredness and symbolism and appreciated them as artworks, associating them with various folktales and legends since ancient times.
 Many of the Japanese idioms have derived from the words related to swords such as “Aizuchi wo utsu (to chime in)” which came from the scene of two people alternately pounding on a blade with a tsuchi (or zuchi) as if responding to each other, and “Shinken shobu (serious battle)” with shinken meaning “real sword” and shobu meaning “battle.”

 As represented by The Imperial Regalia of Japan, the Three Sacred Treasures—a mirror, a jewel and a sword—swords have also been regarded as the proof of a sovereignty that is endowed by the gods as well as sacred offerings to the gods.
 Craft masters poured their souls into making such treasured swords of high perfection.
 This reflects the Japanese way of thinking, based on Shintoism, or animistic cosmology where a good dwells in things which are made perfectly with the whole-hearted dedication of craftsmen.
 Although swords are weapons originally, Japanese swords, with perfect clarity and beauty, became to be treated as talismans to ward off evil spirits.
 Japanese swords are a quintessential example to explain the national characteristics of Japan, including its aesthetics, mentality and skills and attitude that support the manufacturing of sophisticated fine arts and crafts.